Shimorina/relation-extraction-db-wikidata/README.md

-# Relation Extraction Database Wikidata
+# Relation Extraction Database Based on Wikidata

 This repository contains a lexical resource for English, sentence-level relation extraction (RE) based on Wikidata.
 The resource is distributed as an SQLite database for easy quering and storing.
 It includes more than 47 million examples collected from different corpora for RE, and it covers more than 1,000 unique Wikidata properties.